 For decades, people tried to battle pollution in Chinawith no good results.
 While the situation is getting better in the last few years, changes can be seen mainly in richer areas of the country.
 So, what you can do is ditch taxis and opt for practical public transport no matter where you are.
 There are apps that can help you with subway navigation (Explore Beijing and Explore Shanghai) and you will reduce pollution, avoid getting stuck in traffic and not risk getting ripped off.

 Some products tend to be grossly overpacked.
 Protective packing materials around fruit and veggies, an extra layer of plastic around products, boxes inside boxes—all of these are just some examples of how much China likes to overwrap its goods.
 What you can do to reduce waste is hit local markets.
 You will not only support smaller producers and get high-quality products but also avoid all that plastic involved in packing.
-If you want some fresh fruits and veggies, your neighborhood market will offer all sorts of goodies wrapped very lightly.
+If you want some fresh fruits and veggies, souvenirs or travel gifts for women, your neighborhood market will offer all sorts of goodies wrapped very lightly.
 And if you show your reusable bag, the seller will understand not to give you a plastic bag.

 While China has McDonald’s and other western fast-food restaurants, it’s best if you choose to eat local foods.
 This is a great way to support small businesses and the local community, but it also reduces the carbon footprint of your meal.
 Produce you get at big chain restaurants is usually not seasonal which means more transport, more water waste and more pesticides.
 Eating locally will ensure fresh yet seasonal produce which will result in lower pollution and better-tasting food.